sparky100/Obsidian/2. Areas/SPEN Interview/Presentation.md

+#T
 "How would you implement a data strategy within a licensed organisation?”
+Image with the 3 elements

-What is a data strategy
+# What is a Data Strategy
-	Why is it different fro
-	Shift in thinking - data is an asset
+* Shift in thinking - data is an asset
-	Culture
+* Culture
-	Engagement
+* Stakeholder management
+*  Link to Digitlaisation

 Data Strategy is driven by your organisation's overall Business Strategy and business model.”
 What does it look like
 Multiple connected threads

-Delivery methodology - programme/project/ work package delivery
+# Delivery
 * Prioritisation
+* Products/Outcomes
-* Roles and responsibilities
+* Governance
 * Planning
-* Resource management - people / technology
+* Quality / review
 * Progress
+* Resource
+* Change
 * Risk and Issues
-* * Dependencies
+* Dependencies
+* Organisation
-* Organisational processes
+* Learning
-*
+* Benefits tracking

-People
-Technology Delivery
-Embedding

-Our roadmap for data will be developed collaboratively and through continuous engagement with our stakeholders
+**Our roadmap for data will be developed collaboratively and through continuous engagement with our stakeholders**

 Maturity Assessment - review

-Resources - people / technology / funding  / time

-impact of regulation
+# Impact of Regulation
-	understand current obligations
+* understand current obligations
-	shape and understand
+* shape and understand
-	communicate
+* communicate
-	report progress / costs
+*	report progress / costs
-	adjust planing based on feedback
+*	adjust planing based on feedback
-	work with others
+*	work with others

 [[Data Strategy]]